 |Credit Card Issuers and Companies That Provide Free VantageScore Credit Scores|

 |U.S. Bank||Login here||VantageScore 3.0||TransUnion||Consumer cardholders|

 These are some popular services, but you can also find more sources of free VantageScores here.

 Accessing Your Free Credit Scores

-You can use a combination of the services above to see your credit scores for each one of your credit reports.
+You can use a combination of the services above to see your credit scores for each one of your three credit reports – Equifax, TransUnion, and Experian.
 We’ll discuss a few popular services here in more detail.